 Beauty insiders have been urging us to use the ancient art of dry brushing on our bodies for years, and now the logic is being applied to the skin on our faces.
-Like mini body brushes, but with much softer bristles, facial dry brushes are used on dry skin after cleansing to exfoliate and boost circulation and lymphatic drainage, helping to depuff and define the face.
+Like mini body brushes but with much softer bristles, facial dry brushes are used on dry skin after cleansing to exfoliate and boost circulation and lymphatic drainage, helping to depuff and define the face.
 Similar to body brushing, it sweeps away dead skin cells so gently that it’s suitable for sensitive skin, too.

 How to dry brush your face like an expert

-“I prefer brushes with rounded heads for creating a circular skin-flicking action, a technique much like whisking eggs, but it’s down to preference and practice,” says Woodward.
+“I prefer brushes with rounded heads for creating a circular skin-flicking action, a technique much like whisking eggs, but it’s down to preference and practice,” says beauty-industry expert Tracey Woodward.
 Brush dry, cleansed skin from the décolleté upwards, working in small circular motions, continuing to work the brush upwards and outwards until you’ve buffed it over the entire face, making sure to avoid the delicate eye area.
 Woodward spends three minutes every night doing this before applying her normal facial oil and says it’s become “a holistic, meditative part” of her skincare regime.

-Is dry brushing your face right for your skin?
+Is dry brushing right for your complexion?

 Most skin types will benefit from some gentle dry brushing, even if it’s just once a week, to stimulate lymphatic drainage.
 But if you have very dry skin, brushing might actually dry it out even more by over-exfoliating the skin’s protective barrier.
 If your skin ever feels tight, irritated and sensitized after brushing, it’s not the right technique for you.
 Instead, stop what you are doing and apply something that will help settle your skin’s protective barrier once more, such as Paula’s Choice 10% Niacinamide Booster.
-Likewise, for skin prone to inflammation, including rosacea and acne, brushing can irritate and exacerbate it and so it’s best avoided.
+Likewise, for skin prone to inflammation, including rosacea and acne, brushing can irritate and exacerbate it, so it’s best avoided.
 Instead, pair a gentle chemical exfoliator (like Indie Lee Radiance Renewal Peel Pads) and facial massage to achieve similar results.

 The model featured in this story is not associated with NET-A-PORTER and does not endorse it or the products shown